wolfeidau/wolfeidau_site/content/post/2015-05-06-github-security.md

 So how about we visit the [Github Applications Page](https://github.com/settings/applications) and clear out any you currently don't use, I am especially talking about services that have access to ALL your repositories such as [travis](https://travis-ci.org/), [drone](https://drone.io/).

 Now there is nothing wrong with these specific services, however the level of access they require to operate is typically "all the things".

+If you do run a Github organisation you should also review the [third-party application restrictions](https://help.github.com/articles/about-third-party-application-restrictions/) features.

 ## Continious Integration Services